SimoSultan/ca-assignments/t2a1/README.md

 ### **Two-Factor Authentication (2FA)**

 This method should not only be used for marketplace applications, but all companies that store user data.
 2FA works by sending a token (a numeric code that's sent via phone or email) to the user, or retrieved from an authenticator such as [Google Authenicator](https://en.wikipedia.org/wiki/Google_Authenticator), which the user then inputs into the website they are trying to log in on.
 Which then confirms to the system that this is a genuine log in attempt.
 This significantly decreases the possibility of an attack from a hacker. (read. decreases, not prevents).
-*This method is not mandatory on some sites and is left up to the user if they wish to use it leaving their users more compromised.
-However, a great deal more companies are making it mandatory.*
+*This method is not mandatory, and some sites leave it up to the user if they wish to use it, in turn leaving their users more compromised.
+However, a great deal more companies are making it a mandatory step of sign up.*

 <!-- ### **Firewalls**